Inclusion Support Leader

 • Implement and adhere to health and safety protocols, making necessary accommodations as required.

-• Work closely with the Education Coordinator, Camp Director, and Camp Counsellors to share insights and strategies for supporting neurodivergent children and/or require additional support needs.
+• Work closely with the Education Coordinator, Creative Programs Facilitator, and Camp Counsellors to share insights and strategies for supporting neurodivergent children and/or require additional support needs.

 • Communicate effectively with VAC staff, parents and guardians, ensuring a collaborative and informed approach to each child's unique needs.